GrantStreetGroup/p5-HealthCheck/README.md

 unless overridden to avoid running `summarize` multiple times.
 See ["check" in HealthCheck::Diagnostic](https://metacpan.org/pod/HealthCheck%3A%3ADiagnostic#check).

+## get\_registered\_tags

+Read-only accessor that returns the list of 'top-level' tags registered with this object.
+Sub-check tags are not included - only those which will result in checks being run when passed to ["check"](#check) on the given object.

 # INTERNALS

 These methods may be useful for subclassing,